Microsoft SQL Server: Stored Procedures Versus LINQ

 There are also many reasons why Stored Procedures should not be used:

-- Stored Procedures are difficult to create, debug, change and maintain
+- Stored Procedures are difficult to maintain

 - The routines for debugging Stored Procedures are primitive